basakkf/2PA-mTHPC/README.md

 ## ⚖️ License

 This dataset is shared for academic and research use only.
 Redistribution or commercial use is not permitted without explicit permission from the authors.
-Please refer to the license file (if included) or contact the maintainers for clarification.
+Please contact the maintainers for clarification.

 ## 📬 Contact